madatoo/plantarium-ms3/README.md

 Here not everythin was done yet.
 I didn't add

+### Known bugs

+I wanted create an app which will allows users add some info about favourite plants to databese.
+Unfortunatly not everything is going just like I intendent.

+First at all, my add plant form has a bug in filed choose category (it is a dropdown field with all categories which are  available in created database and saved in categories collection).
+Here Validation rule not working fine, the red color is not appered when the category is not selected.
+I tryied to solve it by adding the snippet of code from Tim Nelson materials which was showed in school project, but my skills wasent large, to fix it now.

 ### Links

 This time links are only to other subpages.
 Social Media links wasent added, but in future will be implemented to create a fanpage on Facebook and Discord, where visitors will have an opportunity to share own expirences, meet together or create some online events as well.